 You know how important it is to maintain high standards for food safety and quality in your kitchen – but when was the last time you refreshed your skills?
-3M Academy will soon present two new courses designed to bring your food safety knowledge up to date.
+3M Academy provides two new courses designed to bring your food safety knowledge up to date.

 Food service professionals must take food and workplace safety seriously.
 Creating a clean, safe workplace environment is a never-ending job, but it doesn’t have to be complicated.
 With the right safety and sanitation procedures and systems, you can ensure that your guests are never at risk.
 This training module includes lessons like proper storage to keep foods safe from contamination, preparing foods to minimize the change of contamination and creating a workplace that is safe for all food handlers.

 When most foodservice professionals think of sanitation and food safety, they tend to think of the BOH: all those hands working with raw food products where food-borne illnesses lurk.
 However, the FOH staff also has opportunities to do microbial harm.
 Whether it’s server hygiene or seemingly harmless work methods that introduce unsafe elements into the environment, safe food handling should be as great a concern in the service area as in the kitchen.

 Visit 3M Academy for educational training modules regarding commercial kitchen food safety guidelines and front of the house safe services protocols.

 The courses include lessons, videos, best practices and downloadable marketing tools.

 Hazard analysis and critical control points or HACCP is a systematic preventive approach to food safety from biological, chemical, and physical hazards in production processes that can cause the finished product to be unsafe, and designs measurements to reduce these risks to a safe level.
 The great news is, 13 of our best-selling Scotch-Brite Hand Pads are HACCP-certified as "Food Safe."

 The primary purpose of a HACCP system is to protect people from food borne illness, but the benefits of the system also extend to the company.